 This is a call to arms for all security practitioners, vendors, researchers, and red/blue/purple/sparkly rainbow teams.
 It’s time to stop and rethink how we approach information security.
 By this, I don’t mean we should focus more on one technique or tool over another, but on how we as a community holistically develop, share, and work together.

 To frame this, I’m going to run through four key areas where I think we can improve.
 Each of these areas has plenty of room for expansion.
 My goal here is simply to get the conversation started.
+Here are 4 things to stop doing right now:

 1: Applying Skewed Testing Methodologies